-Winter weather is officially here, and there’s no hiding from the snowstorms, weather delays, or shoveling.
+Chilly fall weather is officially here, and a warm cup of rich, delicious soup is a great way to warm up after a day spent at the pumpkin patch or out raking leaves.
 With a chill in the air, there’s no better way to stay warm than with a hot bowl of bisque.
 Try this Fennel Asiago Bisque recipe that is sure to do the trick!

-Cut off the green tops off the leeks and discard.
-Wash the leeks well as they tend to have sand between the layers of the vegetable.
+- Cut off the green tops off the leeks and discard them.
+Wash the leeks well, as they tend to have sand between the layers of the vegetable.
 Chop the white part of the leeks into 1/2-inch pieces.
 You should have about 1 1/2 cups.